Hydroponic Reservoir Size Calculator

 Practical tips:

-- Never let the reservoir run dry — exposed roots die within hours
+- Never let the reservoir run dry.
+Exposed roots die within hours, not days.

-- Top off evaporated water with plain pH-adjusted water, not nutrient solution (this prevents salt buildup)
+- Top off evaporated water with plain pH-adjusted water rather than nutrient solution, which is what prevents salt buildup.

 How we build and check this calculator